St. Francis Doctor of Nursing

 DNP Program Overview

-Most classes run in eight-week cycles.
+Classes run in eight-week cycles, with a new cohort beginning every fall semester.
 The DNP program is a natural outgrowth of the university’s highly acclaimed graduate nursing programs.
 Faculty prepare you to lead at the highest level of nursing practice and to transform the practice setting.
 As the demands of healthcare continue, you will be prepared to practice at the highest level of knowledge and expertise and translating it into evidence-based practice to improve patient outcomes.
-Due to State Board of Nursing requirements and a shortage of clinical placement sites, students who wish to enroll in the MSN Education, FNP or DNP programs must reside in Illinois, Indiana, Wisconsin, Michigan, Iowa and New Mexico.
+Due to State Board of Nursing requirements and a shortage of clinical placement sites, students who wish to enroll in USF’s FNP, PMHNP or DNP programs must reside in Illinois, Indiana, Wisconsin, Michigan, Iowa and New Mexico.

 Concentrations & Curriculum